~Updated Programming for 2019 Coming Soon!~

 Mmm, that glorious moment when we are giving exactly what our partner wants to be receiving!
 Sometimes we find that “sweet spot” spontaneously—but more often, we find it through clear communication and feedback.
 How many of us say “yes” to things we don’t actually want out of guilt or a fear of losing connection?
 In many ways, “no” is the most daring and intimate response possible – if I can hear your “no”, I can trust your “yes.”
 Let’s practice finding that sweet spot of mutual “yes” —through a series of juicy experiential exercises we’ll offer and/or request touch, negotiate the touch we want, and give verbal and nonverbal feedback on the touch we receive.
 This practice will serve us well in both sensual and non-sensual contexts, helping us find the space of mutually desired connection that is available with each person.

-The Playspace is a warm and inviting space to explore Connection & Intimacy by engaging all of the senses.
+The Sensual Space is a warm and inviting space to explore Connection & Intimacy by engaging all of the senses.
 This is a space to lounge together after spending the day learning communication and intimacy tools – the perfect place to practice communication and share affection in a relaxed and sex positive atmosphere.
 We will give an introduction to the space and we will practice the “Safe Sex Elevator Speech.”

 Indigo Dawn, Dawson Driver